New York Testosterone Replacement Therapy Lawyer

 Help is Available for Personal Injury or Wrongful Death Caused by Testosterone Treatment

 The FDA has released a Safety Announcement about the risks of testosterone products and has required a boxed warning to be placed on the testosterone gels AndroGel 1% and Testim 1%.
-If you or a family member has experienced a heart attack, stroke or other cardiac event while taking testosterone or following a course of Low T treatment, contact the law office of Leandros A. Vrionedes, P.C. in New York City for a free consultation regarding your rights to be compensated for any legal harm and damages done to you.
+If you or a family member has experienced a heart attack, stroke or other cardiac event while taking testosterone or following a course of Low T treatment, contact the law office of Leandros A. Vrionedes, P.C. in New York City for a free consultation with a testosterone replacement therapy lawyer regarding your rights to be compensated for any legal harm and damages done to you.